ppmpreetham/fastrapi/README.md

 #### Do I need to know Rust?

 Nope.
-FastrAPI lets you write 100% Python code while leveraging Rust's performance under the hood.
+FastrAPI lets you write 100% Python code while still leveraging Rust's performance under the hood.

 #### Can it handle complex APIs?

-Absolutely.
-With full Pydantic integration and async support, FastrAPI scales effortlessly for small projects and enterprise-grade APIs alike.
+Absolutely, FastrAPI scales effortlessly for small projects and massive enterprise grade APIs alike.

 #### Will it keep up with FastAPI updates?

 Yes.
-FastrAPI mirrors FastAPI's decorator-based syntax, ensuring compatibility and instant access to familiar workflows.
+FastrAPI mirrors FastAPI's syntax, ensuring compatibility and instant access to workflows.

 ## Installation